SuperOfficeDocs/superoffice-docs/docs/onsite/migration-guide.md

  ![3.png][img8]

 All users that shall log in to the migrated customer tenant in SuperOffice CRM Online must have a valid user license.
-They must also have a valid e-mail address for logging in.
-This e-mail address must be unique.
-No other user can have the same e-mail address as such conflict will prevent successful logins to the system.
+They must also have a valid email address for logging in.
+This email address must be unique.
+No other user can have the same email address as such conflict will prevent successful logins to the system.

-Both user plans and e-mail address user names must be validated by the migrator before the the customer can be migrated to online.
+Both user plans and email address user names must be validated by the migrator before the the customer can be migrated to online.

  ![4.png][img9]